OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:16

-But the king said to him, “How many times must I make you swear to tell me nothing but the truth in the name of the Lord?”
+The king then asked him, “How many times must I insist that you speak nothing but the truth in the name of the Lord?”

 ## 1 Kings 22:17